vegaprotocol/documentation/versioned_docs/version-v0.71/node-operators/get-started/setup-validator.md

 You can find genesis files in the [networks repository ↗](https://github.com/vegaprotocol/networks) for the mainnet and validator-run testnet networks.

-Note: For validator-run testnet, the genesis must be a URL to a remote file, not saved locally on disk.

 For example, to join mainnet you will need the following [genesis file ↗](https://github.com/vegaprotocol/networks/blob/master/mainnet1/genesis.json).

 ## Synchronise your node